Unforgiven (2003): Preliminary matches

 Before the event went live on pay-per-view, Maven defeated Stevie Richards in a match taped for WWE Heat.
 The first match that aired was a Handicap Tables match between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Rob Conway and La Resistance (Sylvain Grenier and Rene Dupree) for the World Tag Team Championship.
-The Dudleyz put Dupree though a table with a 3D to win the titles.
+The Dudley Boyz put Dupree though a table with a 3D to win the titles.

 The next match was between Test and Scott Steiner.
 After Test tried a clothesline, Steiner countered with a fallaway slam for a one count.
 Later during the match, Test attempted a diving double axe handle but Steiner reversed it into a suplex.
 In the end, Test attempted to hit Steiner with a chair but Keibler came inside the ring and took the chair.
 Keibler tried to hit Test but hit Steiner, allowing Test to execute a running big boot for the pin.
 Therefore, Steiner became Test's property, as per the pre-match stipulation.

 The third match was Shawn Michaels versus Randy Orton.
 Orton countered Sweet Chin Music into an RKO on Michaels for a near-fall.
 Michaels executed Sweet Chin Music on Orton for a pin but Ric Flair put Orton's foot on the bottom rope to void the pinfall.
 Flair passed Orton a pair of brass knuckles, but Michaels executed Sweet Chin Music on Flair.
 Michaels attempted a back suplex but Orton hit Michaels with the brass knuckles and pinned Michaels to win the match.

 Next was a Divas tag team match between the team of Trish Stratus and Lita and the team of Molly Holly and Gail Kim.
 When the match began, all four Divas fought each other.
 When the two legal Divas were inside the ring, it was between Lita and Kim.
 Throughout the match, Lita's team had the advantage over Kim and Holly.
 In the end, Stratus threw Kim out of the ring, and Lita performed a moonsault on Holly for the pin.